Would like to learn more about Fluentis ERP solutions?

-By maximizing the visibility and control of your business, you minimize the possibility of errors related to forgetfulness and delays, guarantee compliance with regulations, predicting and preventing risks.
+By maximizing the visibility and control of your business, you avoid oversights and delays, ensure compliance with regulations, foresee and prevent risks.

-By using integrated ERP applications that share the same database, it is possible to simplify IT and offer resources an easier way to work.
+By using integrated ERP applications that share the same database, it is possible to simplify IT and optimize resources.

-The term ERP was coined in 1990 by Gartner, but its roots go back to the 1960s.
-Initially, ERP were programs for the management and control of inventories in the manufacturing sector, to which functionalities were added to monitor inventory and reconcile balances.
+The term ERP was first used in the 1990s by Gartner, but its roots date back to the 1960s.
+Initially, these were programs for the management and control of stocks in the manufacturing sector, to which features were added to monitor inventory and reconcile balances.

 In the 1970s, these rudimentary programs were replaced by MRP (Material Requirements Planning), for the planning of production processes.

-Since then, MRP systems have evolved to include production processes and other back office functions, until, in 1990, they laid the foundations for ERP systems, as we know them today.
+Since then, MRP systems have evolved to include manufacturing processes and other back office functions.
+In 1990 ERP systems addressed all core enterprise functions, as they do now.

 There are three different types of ERP implementations: Cloud, On Premises and Hybrid.

-Explore the benefits of each and choose the one that makes the most sense for your business.
+Explore the benefits of each and choose the one that suits your business.

-We have seen how ERP systems are a very important tool for a company and a long time investment, at least 10 years.
-It is therefore quite natural that this choice should be as prudent and documented as possible.
+We have seen how ERP systems are a very important tool for a company and a long-term investment made for a period of more than 10 years.
+It is therefore important to make thoughtful choices.